Understanding Transaction Searches

 Notice that there is no filter for Item Line to control the data from the Item sublist.
 Essentially, in order to say "Only show me the data from the Items sublist", we need to specify all of these aforementioned filters as No in our criteria:

-With this criteria, your search will return one result per item line on each matching transaction.
+With these criteria, your search will return one result per item line on each matching transaction.

 In my opinion, this missing filter is a major gap in the search functionality that should be fixed; it would be much easier and more consistent to simply have an Item Line is Yes filter.
 Until then, this is how you must specify that you only want Item data in your transaction results.